wangsheng-wu/citi-bike/README.md

             Aug 26, 2024: Tableau Dashboard Overview File uploaded.

             Aug 27, 2024: Jupyter Notebook for data retrieving and sampling uploaded.

+            Aug 28, 2024: Updated data retrieving and sampling notebook (updated some functions)

             (Jupyter Notebook for monthly dataset preparation to be uploaded)